- There’s a dozen comics characters named Nighthawk.

 - Ordinary assault weaponry was being sold off the book and at bargain basement prices to the gangs in Black areas.

 As the situation escalated, the militias were sent to attack the rioters, to reel Nighthawk in.
 The vigilante narrowly escaped arrest.
 Meanwhile, the National Guard deployed.

 Though he found the Revelator, Nighthawk was caught in the maniac’s attack against the police, which killed five officers.
 The blast destroyed Nighthawk’s bike, and the unconscious vigilante was kidnapped by the Revelator.

 Nighthawk escaped and defenestrated his captor.
 But the Revelator escaped.

 Can’t walk the streets…

 Though Nighthawk was focusing on stopping the Revelator, it’s the rest that came to a head first.

 The White supremacists were working for Hanrahan, a real estate developer who had been competing with Ray Kane’s projects.
 The guns, terror attacks and some police corruption were tools used to fan the fires.
 The crisis and riots would make distressed properties much cheaper.

-However, a detective on the take was identified by Detective Burrell.
+However, a police detective working for Mr. Hanrahan was identified by Detective Burrell.
 Burrel warned Nighthawk.

 … to them we’re fair game